floehden/NetAuto-Bootcamp/Topics/Networks/network_fundamentals/Day-7.md

-# Router Architecture, Static Routing & Dynamic Routing Overview – 1-Day Theory Course
+# Router Architecture, Static Routing & Dynamic Routing

-**Goal:** Gain a deep understanding of router architecture, the principles of static routing, and an overview of dynamic routing using verified definitions and sources.
+Gain a deep understanding of router architecture, the principles of static routing, and an overview of dynamic routing using verified definitions and sources.

 ---